Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

 # Hardware

-&nbsp;&nbsp;&nbsp;The final objective for the Camera is to control it via Bluetooth with the given code using the custom PCB.
+&nbsp;&nbsp;&nbsp;The final objective for the camera is to control it via Bluetooth with the given code using the custom PCB.
 Keep in mind that this report is from a maker who didn't know what a stepper motor was before starting the project.

 ## CNC Shield: Driving Steppers Directly